elucian/bee/draft/dynamic.md

 ## Forward declaration

-Declare function signature before they are used
+Declare rule signature before they are used

 ```
 rule ex(Z,Z) ∈ L;